rava-dosa/beautiful-jekyll/_posts/2019-09-25-Kubernetes.md

 5. Controller manager :- A controller uses apiserver to watch the shared state of the cluster and makes corrective changes to the current state to change it to the desired one.
 Lots of different type of controller like Replication controller, endpoints controller, namespace controller, and serviceaccounts controller etc.
 6. Kubelet :- kubelet gets the configuration of a pod from the apiserver and ensures that the described containers are up and running.
 This is the worker service that’s responsible for communicating with the master node.
 7. kube-proxy :- kube-proxy acts as a network proxy and a load balancer for a service on a single worker node.
 It takes care of the network routing for TCP and UDP packets.

+##### Pod lifecycle
+1. Pending :- The Pod has been accepted by the Kubernetes system, but one or more of the Container images has not been created.
+2. Running :- The Pod has been bound to a node, and all of the Containers have been created.
+At least one Container is still running, or is in the process of starting or restarting.
+3. Succeded :- All Containers in the Pod have terminated in success, and will not be restarted.
+4. Failed :- All Containers in the Pod have terminated, and at least one Container has terminated in failure.
+5. Unknown :- For some reason the state of the Pod could not be obtained, typically due to an error in communicating with the host of the Pod.
+Pod conditions

 #### Kubernetes the hard way.
 ##### Step 1